ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

-*This instructional material (created by Tiffany Timbers) is made available under the Creative Commons Attribution CC 0 1.0 license.
+*This instructional material (created by Tiffany Timbers) is made available under the Creative Commons CC0 1.0 Universal license.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.*